-Since founding Slow Money NC in 2010, she has catalyzed over 160 peer-to-peer, low-interest loans to 90 small farmers and local food businesses in North Carolina.
+Since founding Slow Money NC in 2010, Carol has catalyzed over 180 peer-to-peer, low-interest loans to over 100 small farmers and local food businesses in North Carolina.

 In 2011 Carol found 16 people and together they formed a Limited Liability Corporation to refinance Chatham Marketplace, her local coop grocery store, to the tune of $400k.

 When the 75-acre farm site of the Shakori Hills GrassRoots Festival of Music and Dance in Silk Hope, was at risk of being sold to real estate developers in the winter of 2013, Carol found 27 local investors to finance the purchase of the property.
 They now carry the “mortgage” so that the two non-profits that run the 12 year old, twice annual Shakori Hills GrassRoots Festival, and the year-round Shakori Hills Cultural Arts Center, can flourish and grow, delighting people of all ages, shapes, sizes, and musical persuasions for decades to come.